Abstract¶

 The interactive display is implemented as a custom MyST directive ({authorship-explorer}) backed by an anywidget-compatible ESM module.
 At build time, the plugin reads the YAML author files, validates the schema, walks the document AST to extract section heading labels, and injects the structured data into the document as a widget node.
 At render time, the widget constructs the full interactive interface entirely in the browser using vanilla JavaScript and SVG, with no external dependencies beyond the MyST theme’s anywidget renderer.

-The collaboration layout uses a force-directed simulation with repulsive forces between all nodes and attractive spring forces proportional to collaboration weight (shared CRediT roles plus shared section contributions), converging over 300 iterations with velocity damping and collision resolution to position authors so that spatial proximity directly reflects collaboration strength.
+The collaboration layout uses a force-directed simulation with repulsive forces between all nodes and attractive spring forces proportional to collaboration weight (shared CRediT roles weighted by contribution level), converging over 300 iterations with velocity damping and collision resolution to position authors so that spatial proximity directly reflects collaboration strength.
+Node radius reflects the breadth of each author’s contributions (number of roles plus section involvement).
 Connections between authors are drawn as per-role minimum spanning trees: for each CRediT role, a minimum spanning tree connects all authors who share that role, with edge weights derived from spatial distance.
 This reduces visual clutter from O(n²) all-pairs edges to O(n) edges per role while preserving the network’s topology.
-On hover, only the MST trees for the hovered author’s roles are highlighted, with individual role strands rendered as parallel colored lines.
+On hover, the full MST trees for the hovered author’s roles are highlighted, with individual role strands rendered as parallel colored lines whose thickness encodes contribution level.

 The implementation renders inside a Shadow DOM to isolate widget styles from the host document, ensuring consistent appearance across different MyST themes.
 The widget also injects minimal styles into the host document to relocate itself into the article’s frontmatter region and hide the default linear author list, replacing it with the interactive display.